xyfir/annotate/DOCS.md

   - The path to the Calibre library you wish to generate annotations for.
   - Should contain a metadata.db file and folders for each author.
 - **deleteGeneratedFormat**: *bool*
-  - Default: true
+  - Default: `true`
   - Xyfir Annotations generates annotations from a text file.
-  - If a book does not have a text format, one is generated from the first format available.
-  - If this is true, that generated file is deleted after it is used.
+If a book does not have a text format, one is generated from the first format available.
+If this is true, that generated file is deleted after it is used.
 - **addGeneratedFormat**: *bool*
-  - Default: false
+  - Default: `false`
   - If true, the generated text file is added to the book as another format.
   - If true, deleteGeneratedFormat is ignored.
 - **annotationSetTitle**: *string*
-  - Default: Generated Annotations
+  - Default: `"Generated Annotations"`
   - The title for annotation sets.
 - **annotationSetDescription**: *string*
-  - Default: Automatically generated 'Web Search' annotations; mostly proper nouns (characters, locations, etc).\n\nAnnotations are generated with Xyfir Annotations' item generator and [auto-annotator](https://github.com/Xyfir/auto-annotator).
+  - Default: `"Automatically generated 'Web Search' annotations; mostly proper nouns (characters, locations, etc).\n\nAnnotations are generated with Xyfir Annotations' item generator and [auto-annotator](https://github.com/Xyfir/auto-annotator)."`
   - The description for annotation sets.
 - **ignoreBookIfMatchingSetExists**: *bool*
-  - Default: false
+  - Default: `false`
   - If true, a basic search is done with the full book title and authors.
-  - If a set matches that search on Xyfir Annotations, the book is skipped and the set is not created.
+If a set matches that search on Xyfir Annotations, the book is skipped and the set is not created.
 - **logGenerationEvents**: *bool*
-  - Default: true
+  - Default: `true`
   - Lets you know what's going on when you run `auto-annotator generate`.
 - **xyfirAnnotationsAccessKey**: *string*
   - Your Xyfir Annotations access key.
 - **addPrependedSearchAnnotation**: *bool*
-  - Default: true
+  - Default: `true`
   - If true, an extra annotation is added to every annotation set item.
-  - The annotation is a web search of the item, prepended with the book title and potentially author for a more relevant search.
+The annotation is a web search of the item, prepended with the book title and potentially author name for a more relevant search.